top of page

 As I write this, I am fairly sure that I am late in my life.
 I suppose when I took that correspondence course in children’s literature, that I realized I wanted to write about my mother.
 It was before 1988, the time that I gave away spiral notebooks of stories to others at the Pinetop Allen reunion.

-Mama had formed me as a child.
-Then, I wasn’t raised to talk about myself.
-But here I am.
-While continuing correspondence with our friends the Pinkertons, having also sent them a spiral notebook at Christmas, I decided that I was interested in professional storytelling.
+About the same time as the reunion, while continuing correspondence with our friends the Pinkertons, and having also sent them a spiral notebook at Christmas, I decided that I was interested in professional storytelling.
 So, I joined the National Public Storytelling Association, which is now the National Storytelling Network.

 When this occurred, of course I had already gone back and completed college, which my older brother Leo had always wanted me to do.
 I started putting stuff together, parts of stories.
-My son Danny keeps wanting me to refocus now, and I am cranky with him, but I know he’s helping me.

 I was able to correct some of my own stories with the stories of the Allen family.
 The main thing is, that was because life is a story that their lives told me.